SOFTS-NY cocoa slips from recent 45-year peak, coffee also lower

 SUGAR

-* March raw sugar SBc1 fell 0.3% to 27.66 cents per lb as the market continued to consolidate just below a 12-year high of 28.14 cents set earlier this month.
+* March raw sugar SBc1 fell 1.6% to 27.30 cents per lb as the market extended its retreat from a 12-year high of 28.14 cents set earlier this month.

 * Logistics snags have "trapped" sugar in top producer Brazil, meaning world prices SBc1 need to rise above current 12-year highs in order to curb demand and balance the market, trade major Louis Dreyfus Company (LDC) said on Tuesday.